oneminch/Notes/Node.md

 - Node.js supports both CommonJS (`require()`/`module.exports`) and ES module systems (`import`/`export`), while the browser is still getting implementation of the ES modules standard (`import`/`export`).

 ## Modules

+### Built-in Modules

+- Node.js provides a number of built-in modules that can be used without having to install them separately:

+- `fs` provides an API for reading and writing files, as well as working with directories.
+    - It can be used to perform various file system operations such as creating, deleting, renaming, and modifying files.
+- `path` provides utilities for working with file and directory paths.
+    - It can be used to join multiple path segments together, resolve relative paths, and parse path strings into their components.
+- `os` provides information about the operating system on which Node.js is running.
+    - It can be used to retrieve information such as the hostname, CPU architecture, and amount of free memory.
+- `events` can be used to create custom events and handle them.
+- `crypto` provides cryptographic functionality that can be used to generate hash values, encrypt and decrypt data, and generate random numbers.

 - `http` & `https` modules allow us to launch a server among other things.
     - `https` launches an SSL server.